Baron-Paelen/Auto-Crypto-Erase/README.md

 3. You will be updated periodically as the script progresses.
 In general, the script follows three stages:
     1. Clean, format, and name each disk.
 This is where you may see permission errors - Run *PowerShell* as admin.
-    2. Begins encryption on each disk.
+    2. Begins wiping each disk.
     3. Periodically checks on the encryption progress of each disk.
 You may see errors here - make sure drives haven't been unplugged.
     4. When a drive is done encrypting, it will repeat step 1.
 Once that is complete you will see a success message for that drive, and will no longer see updates for it.
         - This happens while other drives are encrypting, so you may miss the success. (don't worry)

-4. You will know the script is finished when you see a green success message and no more periodic updates.
+4. You will know the script is finished when:
+    - SSDs: The script has exited and no more periodic updates are posted to your PowerShell window.
+A completion message will be posted as well.
+    - HDDs: All black CMD windows have closed, and disk activity for selected disks is no longer at 100% in task manager

 ### Troubleshooting